nicolas-ferrada/mycustomnotes_website/README.md

 ## Major known issues
 The website was developed in record time due to time constraints.
 The responsive design was not optimized because it is not centralized; instead, it is repeated on every screen that requires it.

+## Acknowledgements
+This was my first Flutter website.
+I had to develop it to comply with some mobile store policies.
+I am grateful that I had to; it was a really great experience.
+Completing it in record time was both challenging and rewarding.